 My family loves cherries and we can’t get enough of them.
 Of course, nothing beats fresh cherries, but frozen ones are often more affordable and can be used year-round.

 Cherry Smoothie Recipe

-If you want a quick + nourishing smoothie then this 4-ingredient one is an easy win:
+If you want a quick and nourishing smoothie then this four-ingredient one is an easy win:

 - Blend kale and canned coconut milk until smooth.

 - Add remaining ingredients and blend again until smooth.

 Make sure you pit the cherries before adding them to the blender (I often buy frozen so I can skip this step!).
 Make sure at least one fruit is frozen to enjoy a refreshingly cool smoothie.
 Feel free to add in a plant-based protein powder to up the protein and fiber and turn this cherry smoothie into a complete breakfast.

 If kale is a bit too strong for you, swap it out for the leafy green of your choice.
 All kinds of berries are low in sugar and have antioxidants, so you can use mixed berries or any other berry combo you want.

 If you need less fat, use a light canned coconut, or carton coconut milk.
 Just know that this smoothie might not be as thick with carton coconut milk.